pktgen/Pktgen-DPDK/README.md

       compatibility issues with these name changes.
 This means versions 3.6.6 and below will have trouble building with DPDK starting with 19.08-rc0 or just after the 19.05 release.
+      As I have limited time and resources, please use the latest Pktgen and DPDK version to build Pktgen.

 ## Pktgen command line directory format ***